-WARWICK, R.I. — The latest hearings for the fossil-fuel power plant proposed for the woods of Burrillville allowed the Energy Facilities Siting Board (EFSB) and intervenors in the project, such as the town of Burrillville, to cross-examine expert witnesses about the project's central controversies.
+WARWICK, R.I. — The latest hearings for the fossil-fuel power plant proposed for the woods of Burrillville allowed the Energy Facility Siting Board (EFSB) and intervenors in the project, such as the town of Burrillville, to cross-examine expert witnesses about the project's central controversies.

 Burrillville attorney Michael McElroy initiated the questioning by asking EFSB chairwoman Margaret Curran to disqualify Invenergy’s engineering witness, Mark Wiitanen, for lacking expertise about noise, stormwater, and air pollution.
 Curran denied the request without explanation.

 During questioning, McElroy noted that Wiitanen doesn't have an engineering license in Rhode Island and that he has never testified against a proposed power plant.
 Wiitanen and his engineering firm, HDR Inc. of Omaha, Neb., is the “owner’s engineer” for several of Invenergy’s natural-gas and wind turbine projects, according to McElroy.

 McElroy and EFSB members inquired about the water needed to cool the power plant, especially when it runs on diesel fuel during times when natural-gas supplies are restricted.
 Wiitanen said water use could increase from 16,000 gallons per day to 800,000.
 He insisted that such use wasn't likely to last more than a few hours over the course of a few days.
 But McElroy and EFSB member Janet Coit wanted to know what happens if diesel use eclipsed the 15 days a year that Invenergy has estimated the plant would need to use the dirtier fossil fuel.